angraysean99/AWS-S3-Delete-Folder/README.md

   -credential.txt(first row will be your access key and second row will be your secret access key)
   - .csv file with

- To initialize the programme, run the script with command line arguments name_of_Bucket,name_of_csvFile